 We are committed to helping vulnerable and marginalized children have a chance at a successful future.
-We provide monthly support to Kid’s Kingdom, an orphanage in Baja California that provides food, clothing, shelter, medical care, education, and vocational training to 45 abandoned children between the ages of 3 and 21.
+We provide monthly food and education to 45 abandoned children between the ages of 3 and 21 at Kid’s Kingdom, an orphanage located in Baja, California.
 Our support ensures that the children receive a proper nutrition and a good education.

 With Kids Kingdom, we are dedicated to providing a safe and loving environment where neglected children can grow, thrive, and become productive, flourishing adults who can have a positive impact on their communities.

 In the following video, Lluvia tells her story of growing up at Kids' Kingdom.

 “I only had soup and old tortillas at home and was always hungry,” said seven-year-old Hian when he arrived at Kids Kingdom orphanage in Ensenada, Mexico.

 Sweet little Chuy was only six years old when his mother tied him up with rope.
 Then she beat him with a paddle and a hose.
 At nine years old, Chuy’s mother abandoned him and he had no other choice but to live with his abusive, alcoholic stepfather.

 • Alejandra was abandoned as a child and lived in poverty. • When she first came to Kids Kingdom orphanage she never smiled. • Now she never stops smiling.

 In his own words, Carlos tells his story

 My name is Karen Millán.
 I'm 21 years old now, but I arrived at Kids Kingdom orphanage in Ensenada, Mexico when I was just four years old.
 Will you take a moment to read my story?
 It will only take a few minutes.
 I want to show you how much my life has changed since I was a little girl.

 The City of San Diego has declared November 27, 2018 as Giving Tuesday Day!